borea17/borea17.github.io/_posts/paper_summaries/2020-09-10-Vnet_summary.md

 (2016)](https://arxiv.org/abs/1606.04797) observed much better results using the dice loss compared to weighted binary cross entropy.

-The dice loss has become a standard in image segmentation tasks.
-However, note that the gradients are more complicated than for cross entropy, thus training optimizing for the dice coefficient may result in less stable training.
+Nowadays, dice loss has become a standard in image segmentation tasks.

 ## Implementation